jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 grid architecture surely play a role as well, and this is before even getting into the different characteristics of different flavors of electricity generation.

-And if anyone can explain New Jersey, please reach out to me.

 ## Code and Coda

 The [coding](www.github.com/jgkramer/hummingbird) for this post was fun, and I focused particularly on modularizing the reading of